Global studies: Global Economy

-Global citizenship and rights
+Global Citizenship and Rights

 A third motivation for global studies is the creation of an effective citizenry.
 In the US, the National Council of Social Studies states that the purpose of social studies is to "teach students the content knowledge, intellectual skills, and civic values necessary for fulfilling the duties of citizenship in a participatory democracy."
 A key goal of the NCSS is "global education".
 As globalization causes the lines between national and international to become blurred, it becomes increasingly important for citizens to understand global relationships.
 The creation of effective Global citizenship results in people who are willing to, and have the capacity to become involved in local and global issues.
-In the UK, local government research conducted in the surrounding areas of London has found that citizens must have the opportunity to become involved and then possess the skill, knowledge and confidence to take part.
-The outcomes are often very positive, leading to an improvement in services, better quality of democratic participation and community education.
+In the UK, local government research in the areas surrounding London has found that citizens must have the opportunity to become involved and the skills, knowledge, and confidence to take part.
+The outcomes are often very positive, leading to improvements in services, higher-quality democratic participation, and community education.

-To achieve effective citizenship, students must be educated in ways that engage and place emphasis on the importance of global issues.
+To achieve effective citizenship, students must be educated in ways that engage them and emphasize the importance of global issues.
 By studying a subject such as global studies, students can gain the knowledge required to become effective citizens.

-Some critical scholars note that beyond content, students must be taught "global cognition" in order to truly understand global perspectives.
-These scholars believe that in order to fully understand world issues, students must recognize that their perspective is not necessarily shared by others and understand the social forces that influence their views.
+Some critical scholars note that, beyond content, students must be taught "global cognition" to understand global perspectives truly.
+These scholars believe that to understand global issues fully, students must recognize that their perspectives are not necessarily shared by others and understand the social forces that shape their views.

 International Institutions

 By 2006, the international development sector had expanded exponentially, with the "NGO sector now being the 8th largest economy in the world ... employing nearly 19 million paid workers."
 Financing health projects used to be the biggest issue in global aid, but private and public organizations like the Bill and Melinda Gates Foundation have helped overcome such problems.
-The issue now is making sure that the money is used in a proper manner to help those in need of the primary essentials of life.
+The issue now is ensuring that the money is used properly to help those in need of life's essentials.
 Studying global studies may lead to involvement in the aid and development sector in multiple ways.
-These can include working in post-conflict or natural disaster zones, improving public services in developing communities (health, education, infrastructure, agriculture) or aiding private sector growth through business and market models.
+These can include working in post-conflict or natural-disaster zones, improving public services in developing communities (health, education, infrastructure, agriculture), or aiding private-sector growth through business and market models.